zhliau/fika-spt-server-docker/README.md

 >
 > If you wish to use the LTS version of SPT (3.11.4), make sure you specify the image tag `fika-spt-server-docker:3.11.4` explicitly instead of using `latest`)

+> [!WARNING]
+> For users attempting to run version 4.0.0 of this docker image on ARM64 platform (i.e. Raspberry Pi), please note that this image will fail to run currently.
+> Please see [this issue](https://github.com/zhliau/fika-spt-server-docker/issues/33) for more information

 - [🪄 Features](#-features)
 - [🥡 Releases](#-releases)
 - [🛫 Running](#-running)